AlphaGo: Technology and AI-related fields

 Murray Shanahan, a professor of cognitive robotics at Imperial College London, critics that "Go is an extraordinary game but it represents what we can do with AI in all kinds of other spheres," says Murray Shanahan, professor of cognitive robotics at Imperial College London and senior research scientist at DeepMind, says.
 "In just the same way there are all kinds of realms of possibility within Go that have not been discovered, we could never have imagined the potential for discovering drugs and other materials."

 Similar systems

 Facebook has also been working on its own Go-playing system darkforest, also based on combining machine learning and Monte Carlo tree search.
 Although a strong player against other computer Go programs, as of early 2016, it had not yet defeated a professional human player.
-Darkforest has lost to CrazyStone and Zen and is estimated to be of similar strength to CrazyStone and Zen.
+Darkforest has lost to CrazyStone and Zen and is estimated to be of similar strength to them.

 DeepZenGo, a system developed with support from video-sharing website Dwango and the University of Tokyo, lost 2–1 in November 2016 to Go master Cho Chikun, who holds the record for the largest number of Go title wins in Japan.

 A 2018 paper in Nature cited AlphaGo's approach as the basis for a new means of computing potential pharmaceutical drug molecules.
 Systems consisting of Monte Carlo tree search guided by neural networks have since been explored for a wide array of applications.